 A study by the Campaign for Safe Cosmetics found that many children’s face paints contain toxins or heavy metals, even when labeled as “safe” or “nontoxic.”

-So before you buy petroleum-derived, heavily packaged, possibly toxic Halloween makeup from the […]
+So before you buy petroleum-derived, heavily packaged, possibly toxic Halloween makeup […]

 Although asbestos was used in a wide array of products and industrial settings (e.g., aluminum plants), there were numerous risk factors associated with its use.
-Those who manufactured these products as well as those who worked with them directly (like union workers and construction workers) are at risk to develop asbestos diseases such as malignant mesothelioma.
-Mesothelioma research has even shown that […]
+Those who manufactured these products as well as those who worked with them directly (like union workers and construction workers) are at risk to develop asbestos diseases such as […]

 Many American workers, across a variety of industries, were exposed to asbestos on the job.
 As a result, they are now at risk to develop mesothelioma.

 Long considered a miracle material, asbestos boasts excellent fire- and heat- resistant properties.
-This naturally-occurring mineral, now known to be a human carcinogen (cancer-causing agent), has a history that dates back to ancient […]
+This naturally-occurring mineral, now known to be a human carcinogen (cancer-causing agent), has a history that […]

 By Paul Rauber